Fred Young (businessman)

+After retirement, he became a sponsor of academic research in astronomy, economics, and great ape conservation; a director of the Cato Institute and the Reason Foundation; and a member of the international Mont Pelerin Society.
+In 2020, the CCAT-p telescope, whose construction Fred Young had supported for over two decades and with over US$16 million, was renamed the Fred Young Submillimeter Telescope (FYST).
 In 2012, Young donated $100,000 to The Club for Growth Action, a conservative Super PAC.
 Young has supported other conservative groups and candidates, including Scott Walker.
 Young serves on the boards of the Cato Institute and the Reason Foundation.
 In 2013, Young filed a lawsuit challenging Wisconsin's campaign finance contribution limits.

-Fred Young Submillimeter Telescope

-In 2020, the CCAT-p telescope, whose construction Fred Young had supported for over 2 decades and with over US$16 million, was renamed the Fred Young Submillimeter Telescope (FYST).